-2. Shift from intimidating text-heavy interface to a more visually driven appearance showcasing diversity of student and faculty work
+2. Shift from intimidating text-heavy interface to a more visually driven appearance showcasing diversity of work (show not tell)

 Below is a site map we created to help better structure and organize all the information needed to be included on the site.

 Style Guide + Grid: